Joaopeuko/moviesViewEstimator/README.md

 # Movies View Estimator

-These project tries to predict the number of views a movie might have received by considering the movie Rating and the Rating Count.
+This project tries to predict the number of views a movie might have received by considering the movie Rating and the Rating Count.

-Which makes these project so amazing is that it uses a very small database to train a Linear Regression Model.
+What makes these project so amazing is that it uses a very small database to train a Linear Regression Model.

-It accepts that it is a linear data.
+It accepts that it is linear data.

 **The pro for this solution:**
 - It is easy to understand